- What is a Yoke and when would you use one?

 In the Magnaflux range:

-- Y1 – an extra-lightweight AC electromagnetic Yoke
+- Y-2 – an ergonomic lightweight AC electromagnetic Yoke

 - Y6 – a lightweight AC electromagnetic Yoke